ged/pluggability/README.md

     tag_classes = Template::Tag.load_all

-=== Excluding Some Files
+### Excluding Some Files

-You can also prevent some files from being automatically loaded by either create[rdoc-ref:Pluggability#create] or load_all[rdoc-ref:Pluggability#load_all] by setting one or more exclusion
+You can also prevent some files from being automatically loaded by either Pluggability#create or Pluggability#load_all by setting one or more exclusion
 patterns:

     LogReader.plugin_exclusions 'spec/*', %r{/test/}